 ENLIGHTENED Sea Salt Roasted Broad Bean Crisps make the perfect base for this recipe.
-A few pulses in a food processor gives you the perfect consistency and the broad beans are a super healthy, high-protein replacement for cookie or graham cracker.
+A few pulses in a food processor give you the perfect consistency.
+Plus, the broad beans are a super healthy, high-protein replacement for cookie or graham cracker.

 Softly simmered apple pieces are scooped onto the crisp crust.
 Keep this recipe as healthy as possible by not cooking the apples down with butter, and the dash of lemon juice really brings out the tartness to counter the sweet.
 NOMS.

 - ½ cup Sea Salt Crisps, finely ground